SAE-Geneve/twitter-mebearwhodis/README.md

-# GrpcTwitter-Classroom
+# GrpcTwitter
-How to make simple Twitter by using gRPC and C++.
+A gRPC implementation of Twitter.